Jukainite/REL_assignment/README.md

 ```
 # Limitations
-The only limitations of this project is that I have not been able to demo the DRL methods on real game of human and their winning rate on random teams are quite low.
+The only limitations of this project is that I have not been able to demo the DRL methods on real game of human and their winning rate on random teams have not been verified.